tienvv1234/javascript-basic/README.md

 LABjs is a dynamic script loader

+LHS is the targer, and RHS is the source

+the difference between function declarations, function expressions and block scope

+function declarations : function + name ()

+the function expressions: const name = function + name1 ()

+*always use name in function expression*

+lexical scope and dynamic scope

 - you can take a look that LABjs if you want to look at performance script loading

 - grips is a templating engine